EMOD-Hub/emodpy-workflow/docs/tutorials/getting_started.md

 [This tutorial](using_frames) will teach you what a frame is, the basics of making them, and how emodpy-workflow uses them to define and build model inputs.

-## Learn make hyperparameters with ParameterizedCall
+## Learn to make hyperparameters with ParameterizedCall

 [This tutorial](using_parameterized_calls.md) will teach you how hyperparameters are defined by ParameterizedCall objects and how to make your own to enable dynamic model changes.